juh3/portfolio_next/README.md

 # or
 pnpm dev
 ```
-If you want the spotify link to work locally, follow these instructions: [https://developer.spotify.com/documentation/web-api]

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+If you want the spotify link to work locally, follow these instructions: [https://developer.spotify.com/documentation/web-api] and put the following values to an .env file: NEXT_SPOTIFY_CLIENT_ID, NEXT_SPOTIFY_CLIENT_SECRET and NEXT_SPOTIFY_REFRESH_TOKEN.